joeeen/Selenium-BDD-Jubelio/README.md

 ## Usage
 After you've set up everything, you can run the tests
 ### To run all the scenarios described in your feature files
-Execute `cucumber` command from the root of your project directory.
+Execute `cucumber --init` command from the root of your project directory.

 ### To run spesific feature file
 Execute `cucumber features/file_name.feature` command